No. 6 Arizona runs away from Utah 82-64, Tubelis scores 32

 - Oops!Something went wrong.Please try again later.

+''We're (the bigs) are always looking for each other, but it depends on how the other team is defending us,'' Tubelis said. ''The way they were guarding us, we had some open.
+It's not that hard.
+It's simple, really.''

-Arizona’s offense was a bit off-kilter early with point guard Kerr Kriisa out for non-COVID-19 precautionary reasons.
+Arizona's offense was a bit off-kilter early with point guard Kerr Kriisa out after he was hurt ''horsing around'' with some teammates during the pregame meal.

 The Wildcats (14-1, 4-0 Pac-12) struggled with turnovers early and shooting from the perimeter all night, going 3 for 18 from the 3-point arc.
 But they made up for it by pounding it inside.